yanncam/KodiWebPortal/README.md

 ![Alt text](/screenshots/synology/DSM6_config_007.jpg?raw=true "PHP configuration")

-Configure your Kodi to use the MariaDB/MySQL database on your NAS with a dedicated account (Kodi creates a database like "xbmc_videoXX" with "XX" a number automatically defined).
+Configure your Kodi to use the MariaDB/MySQL database on your NAS with a dedicated account (Kodi creates a database like "xbmc_videoXXX" with "XXX" a number automatically defined).

 ![Alt text](/screenshots/synology/DSM6_config_005.jpg?raw=true "Kodi's database via phpMyAdmin")